unkn0wnh4ckr/dragonscan/README.md

 # dragonscan
-dragonscan is a information gathering tool coded in python cloning in /root/ folder is recommended
+dragonscan is a information gathering tool coded in python cloning in /root/ folder is recommended if there are any issues or you have suggestions message me on instagram @tuf_unkn0wn

 ![](script/pictures)